Sandid-Hsan/AWS-mini-projects/serverless_web_backend_on_AWS/Solution.md

 for its efficiency with relationaldatabases.
 But since there is no complex queries and jointed tables we will choose the noSQL option **DynamoDB** as we will also be using **AWS Lambda**.

+####Decoupling components:
+Our customer currently uses a synchronous web application to host the orders service, which is causing various issues—for example, the code is too tightly coupled with downstream API calls.
+So we suggest that they move to an **event-driven architecture** to solve this problem.

+**Event-driven architectures** have three key components: **event producers** , **event routers** , and **event consumers**.
+A producer publishes an event to the router, which filters and pushes the events to consumers.
+Producer services and consumer services are decoupled, which means that they can be scaled, updated, and deployed independently.
+As event-driven architectures we have two choices.
+To either go with **Amazon EventBridge** solution or **Amazon SNS**.
+To satisfy our customer need in cost optimization we will choose Amazon SNS since it is more suitable for our architecture and because it’s simple to use and supports a straightforward way to send messages between application components.

+Also we will be implementing **Amazon SQS** in our architecture since in the online sales period the system gets overwhelmed with requests which can lead to loosing requests.For that we have to add a messaging queue between **Amazon API Gateway** and **Amazon Lambda**.

+###Centralized monitoring and logging:

+We won't have to add another service for monitoring or logging since our serverless solutions all tend to be integrated with **Amazon CloudWatch** and **Amazon CloudWatch Logs** since they meet the need for centralized application logging.